 Pental is the least densely populated region of Vaifen, and home to some of the world’ most lush forests and unique fauna.

-In recent times, Pental had been plagued by insurrectionist groups that sought to oppose the rule of Starsong.
+In recent times, Pental had been plagued by insurrectionist groups that sought to follow Pyrexia’s footsteps and oppose the rule of Starsong.
 These groups availed themselves of Pental’s great forests to build their encampments and stage attacks on not just the region’s small towns, but on its neighboring regions, Jera and Nimir.

 Whether these groups are a “resolved matter” as Vaifen’s authorities claim, remains to be seen.
 One thing is certain, the region has known peace for the past seven years.